ShipEngine/connect-website/native-rating/implementation.md

 This will ask for your api key which you should have received before building your integration.
 If you do not have one, contact the [ShipEngine Connect team](mailto:connect@shipengine.com).
 The publish process can take some time, but once it is complete your rates will be available directly via the Native Rating service.

-If you are linking the Native Rating app to a Carrier API app, you can publish those changes now.

 :::warning Note
 Please note that publishing the Native Rating app from the Connect CLI makes the carrier available in Native Rating Service that can be accessed from development environments, like DDEs.
 To get the carrier rates in production, the carrier data needs to be published via Native Rating Service.
 Learn more about publishing carrier data [here](./publishing.md).